How Disney Princesses Influence Girls Around The World

 "Beauty in itself isn't inherently good or bad, but it's been assigned this importance culturally as what makes someone who is female valuable.
 At the very least, we hope a girl doesn't feel excluded from having value," Hains says.

-Of course, Disney is not solely responsible for white and Western notions of beauty: Both Fiji and India were colonized for many decades, engraining the concept of whiteness-as-beauty before Disney products ever reached their shores.
+Of course, Disney is not solely responsible for white and Western notions of beauty: Both Fiji and India were colonized for many decades, ingraining the concept of whiteness-as-beauty before Disney products ever reached their shores.
 But Uppal's findings show that Disney may bolster these notions, Hains says.

 "It's another data point that reinforces these stereotypes and harmful beliefs about who's good enough and who can be considered beautiful."